Project X Paris réalise le clip «Allô » de Rim'k

 Project X Paris produces Rim'k's "Allô" music video

-Project X collaborates with Rim'K on "Allô" On this album, as the first track, you also have "Allô," probably the song with the most recent sounds, as it approaches drill, which replaced trap as the major global rap trend since 2020.
-A track featuring Rim'K in full egotrip, with a clever mix of humor, punchlines, and wild imagery he masters perfectly, all as the rap boss he is: "A T-Max in front, a T-Max behind, I ride like diplomatic corps," no doubt we’re dealing with a French rap legend.
-He seems to enjoy the production as much as in his early days, maybe even more, since he boasts "I rap like I’m dead, I rap like a U17."
+On this album, as the opening track, you also have the song "Allô," which is probably the track with the most recent sounds, as they approach drill, which has replaced trap as the dominant trend in global rap since 2020.
+A track where we find Rim'K in full egotrip mode, with that clever mix of humor, punchlines, and wild imagery he masters perfectly, all as the Boss of rap, which he is: "A T-Max in front, a T-Max behind, I ride like diplomatic corps," no doubt we are dealing with a gentleman of French rap.
+He seems to enjoy the production as much as in his early days, maybe even more, since he vows himself "I rap like I’m dead, I rap like a U17."

 Le Radar